TV Tropes Needs Your Help

 - Morality Chain: In later seasons for Sam AND Castiel.

-- Mr. Fanservice: Dean is appealing to the female fans of Supernatural.
+- Mr. Fanservice: Dean is appealing to the female fans and non-straight male fans of Supernatural.

 - Mr. Fixit: Dean seems to be rather mechanical and likes to fix things, especially his car.